begateway/joomshopping-erip-payment-plugin/Readme.md

   * Service number in ERIP
   * Company name.
 Your company name in ERIP
   * Tree path.
 Your service tree path in ERIP
+  * Service text.
+E.g. _Order %s payment_
   * Receipt text.
-The text will be printed at a payment confirmation receipt
+The text will be printed at a payment confirmation receipt.
+E.g. _Thank you for the order %s payment_
-  * Service text.
-E.g. _Order payment_
+  * Send customer details to ERIP.
+If checked, customer's details will be sent to ERIP and be shown at payment confirmation page
   * click _Save & Close_
 * Now the module is configured.